Last updated on July 30th, 2022 at 01:57 pm

 Optimise your website for relevant and targeted keywords.

-Search engines such as Google will reward websites that are optimised, well-composed, and feature unique, meaningful content.
+Google rewards websites that are optimised, well-composed, and feature unique, meaningful content.

 By optimising your website and making your content more search engine friendly you can significantly improve your chances of achieving higher rankings.